jlento/miljoonalaatikko/wasted/doc/wasted.md

 Table format
 ------------

-In order to make it possible for the programs to exchange tables in the form of test streams, the table format needs to be defined.
+To make it possible for the programs to exchange tables in the form of test streams, the table format needs to be defined.

 Here we work with two flavors of tables.
 Tables which have sorted and